 GHC Alumni are critical to the mission of mobilising a community of emerging leaders to build the movement for health equity.
 Given GHC’s growth trajectory, there are now more alumni than fellows, providing an amazing opportunity for us to harness our collective experience and determine how we can best work towards improving the health of those most in need, both in our own countries and beyond.

-FOSSFA – On 25th February, I was nominated to serve the FOSSFA Council and Executive in the capacity of Secretary – this will be my 3rd term on the FOSSFA Council and 2nd term on the Executive.
+FOSSFA – Last month, I was glad to meet up with the rest of the FOSSFA Executive, in Accra.
+It was a fruitful meeting and I am glad to be a part of a community building movement for the use of FOSS and the FOSS Model on the African Continent.
+FOSSFA launched a call for funds; and a call to host Idlelo conference.
 I will continue to add my voice to the promotion and advocacy for Free and Open Source Software, in Uganda, and indeed in Africa.
 The work of FOSSFA remains dear to me, and I will continue to remain active in my support of the mission of the foundation.

-Important to us this term is a successful #Idlelo7 in Southern Africa and also rejuvenating FOSSFA’s mandate on the continent.
+Important to us this term is a successful #Idlelo7 and also rejuvenating FOSSFA’s mandate on the continent.

 LEADERSHIP – I feel very strongly that I am on a learning path to hone my leadership skills.
-This month I will continue to read John Maxwell, participate in board meetings.
+This month I am reading Simon Sinek‘s Leaders Eat Last – it is quite the book!
 I am at the helm of a continent wide organisation and I cant believe how unskilled and unschooled I was when i first accepted to be the leader.
 Perhaps I am rediscovering myself and I am eternally honored to have people who believe in my leadership skills.